PROTECTION OF MARINE SPACES

 The objective of the National Strategy for Maritime Control and Surveillance (ENCVM) is to assist with follow-up and monitoring of activities that affect conservation and use of Costa Rican marine resources and spaces.
 The purpose is to provide the country with a cutting-edge technology system that includes radars and detection devices for Automatic Identification Systems (AIS) and Vessel Monitoring Systems (VMS).

-This past year, as part of the first phase of strategy implementation, a group of public and private institutions—among them the Ministry of Environment and Energy (MINAE), Ministry of Security (MSP), National System of Conservation Areas (SINAC), Cocos Island Marine Conservation Area (ACMIC), National Coast Guard Service (SNG), Ministry of Public Works and Transportation (MOPT), National Power and Light Company (CNFL), Costa Rica Electricity Institute (ICE), Forever Costa Rica Association and Conservation International (CI)—have collaborated in installation of radar in Cocos Island National Park.
+As part of the first phase of strategy implementation, during 2015 a group of public and private institutions have collaborated in installation of radar in Cocos Island National Park.
 The radar installation involves construction of a 30-meter tower and a system of electrical connectivity that provides energy to the radar 24 hours a day.

 As a result of four years of interinstitutional work between the government and the private sector, the first marine radar was installed in Cocos Island National Park in 2016.